Agile-Labs-Tech/agilelabs-isms-policy/13 Incident mgt/README.md

 # Validity And Document Management

 1. This document is valid as of the date stated on the cover of this document.
-2. The owner of this document is System Administrator (SA), who must check and, if necessary, update the document at least once a year, before the regular review of existing risk assessment.
+2. The owner of this document is Technical Leader (TL), who must check and, if necessary, update the document at least once a year, before the regular review of existing risk assessment.
-3. SA may appoint a deputy to update the documents.
+3. TL may appoint a deputy to update the documents.
 4. When evaluating the effectiveness and adequacy of this document, the following criteria must be considered:

 1. number of weaknesses or incidents which were not reported to authorized persons